-Health benefits of blackberry may include better digestive health, strengthened immune defense, healthy functioning of the heart, prevention of cancer, and relief from endothelial dysfunction.
+Health benefits of blackberry may include better digestive health, strengthened immune defense, healthy functioning of the heart, and relief from endothelial dysfunction.
 Blackberry may provide cognitive benefits and aids in enhancing memory, weight management, keeping the bones strong, skincare, improving vision, keeping disease-free eyes, and normal blood clotting.
 It may also serve as a valuable food during pregnancy owing to an impressive gamut of nutrients.

 What is Blackberry?